CivicActions/ssp-toolkit/docs/ssp.md

 ##### Privacy

-LINCS publishes a privacy policy in the footer of every  page.
+{{ organization_name }} publishes a privacy policy in the footer of every  page.
 Further, upon login, the user must accept a detailed Terms and Conditions of Use.